Skip to main content

 Decimate and Bake Atlas Action

-2. Open the Plugin via the Menu Bar, clicking on RapidPipeline and Load Plugin.
+1. On the Menu Bar, click on RapidPipeline and choose Load Plug-in.

 caution